n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 • How it works: n8n bases its pricing on workflow executions.
 A workflow execution is counted each time your automation runs from start to finish, whether triggered manually, on a schedule, or by an external event.
 It’s a single tally, no matter how many steps are inside the workflow.

-N8n`s pricing aligns best with tech-savvy users who want a free, self-hosted option or businesses running high-volume workflows where per-execution pricing beats per-step costs.
+n8n`s pricing aligns best with tech-savvy users who want a free, self-hosted option or businesses running high-volume workflows where per-execution pricing beats per-step costs.

-Make’s Pricing: Pay per Operation
+Make’s Pricing: Pay per Credit

 Make’s pricing aligns best with users seeking a fully managed platform and simpler automations with fewer steps.